Zamiell/typescript-faq/README.md

 - So, if both `noUnusedLocals`/`noUnusedParameters` and `@typescript-eslint/no-unused-vars` can be used to catch unused variables, which should be used?
 Which is better?
 - The `@typescript-eslint/no-unused-vars` rule is better for several reasons:
   - The [official page for the `@typescript-eslint/no-unused-vars` rule gives a great explanation](https://typescript-eslint.io/rules/no-unused-vars#benefits-over-typescript) as to why it is better than `noUnusedLocals`/`noUnusedParameters`.
 (Disclaimer: I helped write it!)
 In short, the lint rule is more customizable and less likely to block builds.
   - `noUnusedLocals`/`noUnusedParameters` were added back in 2016, but they have always been kind of an ad-hoc feature, since finding unused variables does not really have to do with types.
 It makes sense to let the TypeScript compiler handle the actual type-checking of your code and leave the linting tasks to ESLint.
-This results in a clear separation of concerns.
+This results in a more clear separation of concerns.
 - Thus, if the ESLint rule is better, then we should explicitly disable `noUnusedLocals` or `noUnusedParameters` in our "tsconfig.json" files and then make sure we enable the `@typescript-eslint/no-unused-vars` lint rule.
 Personally, I enable it like this:

 ```js